 The new college will provide a much needed state-of-the-art school for 650 Years 7 to 12 students.

 It will have first-class sporting facilities built in partnership with the Melbourne Cricket Club (MCC).
-These will be shared by the club, the college and the wider community.
+These will be shared by the college, the club and the wider community.

 The project will revitalise a rundown site to create facilities and an outdoor environment that can be enjoyed by everyone for generations to come.